Community Transport Hub

 Demand Responsive Transport/Flexible Transport

 Flexible or Demand Responsive Transport (DRT) is a completely flexible type of local bus service that has no fixed timetable.
 The route of the bus is determined by the requests made by passengers who book in advance of using the service, either by phone or via an App.
 The service is open to anyone who lives in the area where the service operates.
-Buckinghamshire doesn’t currently have any Demand Responsive Transport services, but as people’s needs change, this could become a solution to ensure access from rural areas.
+There are currently no services in Buckinghamshire, but if local needs change, this could become a solution.

 The Chilterns Dial-a-Ride

-The Chilterns Dial-a-Ride is a service dedicated to providing an affordable, accessible and safe transport service for people living in or close to the Chiltern District who, due to age, illness or disability are not able to transport themselves or use public transport services.
-They run a door to door, round-trip service, using our specially equipped vehicles with wheelchair access and trained, caring drivers.
+Dedicated to providing an affordable, accessible and safe transport service for people living in or close to the Chiltern District who, due to age, illness or disability are not able to transport themselves or use public transport services.
+They run a door to door, round-trip service, using specially equipped vehicles with wheelchair access and trained, caring drivers.
 The smaller vehicles are mainly driven by volunteers.
-They serve both individuals and community based organisations, both for local journeys and longer journeys of up to 30 miles outside the Chiltern, Wycombe and South Bucks Districts (excluding London).
-There is an £18 annual membership for this service.
+They serve both individuals and community based organisations, both for local journeys and longer journeys of up to 30 miles outside the Chiltern, Wycombe and South Bucks areas (excluding London).
+There is an £20 annual membership for this service.
 For more information please visit the Chilterns Dial-a-Ride website .